matzapata/video-composition/README.md

 - Add audio to video
 - Preserve image aspect radio
-- Rounded border in image
-- Create example layouts
+- Create example layouts -> functions that create config objects
+- Zoom animation
+- Manage videos with different lengths appropriately
+- Add flexibility around loading, don't use temp folder, use known folder, maybe in temp directory but that you can reuse.
--
+- CLI

 # Setup